 With the catch crops, the team are planning to investigate the effects of the biological inhibitors on the soil bacteria.
 While Nitrosomonas is one of the main bacteria studied in nitrification, several species are now known to contribute.
 ‘There are many other bacteria that we have just recently described that are also involved in nitrogen cycling,’ says Hernandez.
 ‘But the problem is that we have been very focused on only a few [species].
 We are just learning as we go because looking at the soil microbiome is telling us much more – the root exudates are having a great impact.’

-Lionel Dupuy, a plant–environment researcher at the Basque Foundation for Science in Spain, is also interested in the behaviour of bacteria.
+Lionel Dupuy, a plant–environment researcher at the Basque Foundation for Science at the Neiker Institute in Spain, is also interested in the behaviour of bacteria.
 ‘It’s very hard to see a microbe as one type of species doing one thing, another type of species doing another thing – it’s a very complex network of interactions,’ he says.
 ‘The moment you dig the soil, you lose [all of] these interactions that are happening.’

 Dupuy is developing new technologies that will allow soil scientists to study these interactions without the need for a trowel.
 He is creating plastic particles that can be used as a form of transparent soil that enables the study of fluorescent bacteria without disrupting the delicate structures.
 ‘The main challenge of making a transparent soil is not transparency.
 Otherwise, we would just use glass beads.
 It’s to have material that has a refractive index that is very close to water,’ he says.